Wound care specialists in Virginia

 - Selection and application of wound dressing

-It is common for people with diabetes to develop foot ulcers as a result of vascular complications caused by diabetes.
-To help these patients heal, we offer diabetic foot wound care as part of our diabetes program.
-Our specialists provide ulcer assessment, treatment and education to help you heal and prevent future foot ulcers.
+If you have diabetes, it is common to develop foot ulcers as a result of vascular complications.
+To help you heal, we offer diabetic foot wound care as part of our diabetes program.
+Our wound specialists provide ulcer assessment, diabetic wound care and education to help you heal and prevent future foot ulcers.

-Our hospitals were the first in central Virginia to offer hyperbaric oxygen therapy (HBOT)—an advanced treatment for wound healing.
-Typically an outpatient treatment, HBOT involves breathing pure oxygen in a sealed, pressurized environment to help push oxygen into your blood plasma.
-This stimulates blood vessel growth in damaged tissues and is effective in fighting some types of infection.
+Our hospitals were the first in central Virginia to offer HBOT, an advanced treatment for wound healing.
+Typically an outpatient treatment, HBOT involves breathing pure oxygen in a sealed, pressurized environment to help push more oxygen into your blood plasma.
+This promotes healing by enhancing the white blood cells' ability to fight infection and stimulating the growth of new blood vessels.

 Wound care physical therapy